oracle-livelabs/oci-migration/ebs-extend-logginganalytics/ingest/ingest.md

 ## Introduction

-This lab will ingest network, audit, server and application logs into OCI Logging Analytics Service
+This lab will ingest network, audit, server and application logs into OCI Logging Analytics Service.

 Estimated Lab Time: 1 hour

 ### Objectives

 In this lab, you will:
-* Pull data from Logging Entities: Servers, EBS Application and Database, Network and Audit Flow logs
+* Pull data from Logging Entities: Servers, EBS Application and Database, Network and Audit Flow logs.
-* At the end of this lab you will have your log data in Logging Analytics
+* At the end of this lab you will have your log data in Logging Analytics.

 ### Prerequisites